bhattbhuwan13/bhattbhuwan13.github.io/_posts/2022-01-15-Ensemble Learning.md

 tags: ensemble machine-learning decision-tree random-forest
 ---

-# Introduction

-[Bias variance tradeoff](https://en.wikipedia.org/wiki/Bias–variance_tradeoff) is one fo the well known problem in machine learning.
+[Bias variance tradeoff](https://en.wikipedia.org/wiki/Bias–variance_tradeoff) is one of the well known problem in machine learning.
 According to wikipedia,

    >**Bias–Variance problem** is the conflict in trying to simultaneously minimize these two sources of error that prevent supervised learning algorithms from generalizing beyond their training set.